Petrified Forest National Park

 As we continued South, we stopped by a an ancient pueblo that had been inhabited between 1100 and 1300 AD.
 We marveled at the petroglyphs, one of which marked summer solstice.
 The petroglyph was placed on a rock such that at solstice, the sun light traveled through a crack in the rock next to it and the light beam touched the petroglyph between the hours of 8 and 9 am for a few days around solstice.
 Isn’t that amazing?
 This rudimentary calendar system allowed them to track the seasons and to know when to plant crops.

 Even further South, we reached an area called Blue Mesa.
 Here, we were able to get out of the car and hike 1-mile loop that took us down into badland hills of blush bentonite clay and petrified wood.
 This was an unforgettable experience.
 Every photo we snapped was full of color, yet somehow the pictures don’t give the place enough credit.
 We got to get up close and personal with some giant logs of petrified wood.
 Petrified wood literally means wood turned into stone (from the Greek word petro, meaning rock or stone.
-I feel like the Greek guy from My Big Fat Greek Wedding as I say this :)).
-The petrifaction process occurs underground, when wood becomes buried under sediment or volcanic ash.
+I feel like the Greek guy from My Big Fat Greek Wedding as I say this).
+The petrification process occurs underground, when wood becomes buried under sediment or volcanic ash.
 The wood does not decompose quickly when it’s buried due to the lack of oxygen.
-Mineral-laden water then flows through the covering material and deposits minerals in the wood, and as parts of the wood decay, the minerals that are left turn into stone.
-The wood preserves its shape but it’s composition is mostly rock.
+In the meantime, mineral-laden water then flows through the covering material and deposits minerals in the wood.
+As parts of the wood decay, the minerals that are left turn into stone.
+This way, the wood preserves its shape even though its composition is mostly rock.
 The result is quite striking.
 It’s common to see many different colors in petrified wood, depending on the minerals that were deposited by the water.
 It’s fascinating to see in person.